jagadish-ramidi/gitsign-demo/README.md

 # gitsign-demo
-A repository for demoing gitsign
+A repository for demoing gitsign.